bede/kindel/README.md

 ## Issues

 Please let me know if you run into problems by opening a GitHub issue, tweeting [@beconstant](https://twitter.com/beconstant) or mailing me via `b at bede dawt im`.
+Ideally send me your BAM, or a subsample of it!